LAPRA Privacy Notice

 General Information About This Notice

 Los Angeles Police Relief Association, Inc. (“LAPRA”) is committed to maintaining the confidentiality of your private medical information.
 This Notice describes our efforts to safeguard your health information from improper or unnecessary use or disclosure.
 This Notice only applies to health-related information created or received by or on behalf of the LAPRA benefit programs listed below (collectively referred to in this Notice as the “Health Plans”).
 We are providing this Notice to you because privacy regulations issued under federal law, the Health Insurance Portability and Accountability Act of 1996, 45 CFR Parts 160 and 164 (“HIPAA”), require us to provide you with a summary of the Health Plans’ privacy practices and related legal duties, and your rights in connection with the use and disclosure of your Health Plans information.
+The Health Plans must abide by the terms of this Notice currently in effect.

 This Notice applies to LAPRA Health Plans members, former members, and dependents who participate in any of the following benefit programs: